 - Consistent sinus and respiratory problems may indicate mold within the home

-- Closely examine the joints, casing, and window sills for signs of mold growth
+- Perform mold inspections by examining the joints, casing, and window sills for signs of mold growth

 - Follow mold removal guidelines carefully to prevent mold from going airborne

-- Control mold growth by removing moisture in the home and on surfaces
+- Control mold growth by removing moisture in your house and on interior surfaces

 - Replace windows that may have mold growing in unseen crevices

 Contact RWC, a family owned and operated window and door replacement company located in West Caldwell, New Jersey with over 50 years of experience in window replacements to solve your home’s window mold problems.
-We don’t just specialize in getting rid of mold around windows.
+We don’t just specialize in removing mold from windows.
 We’d love to use our knowledge of window care, safety, design, and installation to help you get the best windows for your home.
-We take pride in quality service and offer a wide range of window replacement solutions to fit your budget.
+We take pride in quality service and offer a wide range of solutions for window replacement in New Jersey to fit your budget.